att/netarbiter/sds/install-kubeadm/README.md

 ## Installation
 ### In master node:
-0. Install all in one by:
+0. Install all in one step by:
 ```
 ./install-allinone-masternode.sh